AntonioFasano/SienaR/README.md

         3 FINANCIAL INVESTMENTS AND RISK MANAGEMENT [107421]           ECONOMIA/ECONOMICS [EG007] (LM)
         3 FINANCIAL INVESTMENTS AND RISK MANAGEMENT [107421]                     ECONOMICS [D254] (LM)

-    Use setCourse(Code) to select one.
+    Use setCourse(Entry) to select one.

 The number in the first column is used to select the course.
 It could be repeated if the course belongs to more programmes.
 As suggested, to make, say, Financial Engineering current, use:

     setCourse(2)

-Now, to list the sitting dates for this course, use:
+Now, to list the scheduled exam sitting  for this course, use:

     getSchedules()

 The output will be similar to:

     Schedules for Banking Management:
-      Schedules ID
+      Schedules Entry
      05/10/2021     1
      17/09/2021     2
      02/09/2021     3
      29/06/2021     4

-    Use setSched(ID) to select one.
+    Use setSched(entry) to select one.

-Identify  the sitting ID that interests you.
-Assuming it's the last date ID, issue:
+Identify the sitting entry number which interests you, and, assuming it's the last-date entry, select it with:

     setSched(1)
-    getEsse3data()

-The second function dumps  the table that you find in the Enrolled Students List page found in the official web app.
-The original table lacks the student email, which works much better than the Student ID as identifier.
-For this reasons The function follows each link (in the table name column) to the personal student page  and from there it recovers the email.
-If available, the function dumps also the traffic light icons, denoting grade acceptance/rejection, in textual format.
+The function returns the related date, which, based on the example above, would be 05/10/2021, and  sets it  as the current schedule.

-If at any time you want to know what are the current course and sitting schedule, use:
+If, at any time, you forget  what are the current course and sitting schedule and want to check them, use:

     getCurrent()

 The output is similar to:

-                                           name
+                                           name      schedule
-    "Financial Investments and Risk Management"
+    "Financial Investments and Risk Management"  "05/10/2021"

-                                       schedule
-                                   "17/09/2021"
+At this point, if you want to print the details of the current exam schedule, issue:

+    getSched.details()

+The output is similar to:

+    Desc            "Sitting VIII"
+    esse3SchedID    "94"
+    Datetime        "2021-10-05 09:00:00"
+    dateEU          "05/10/2021"
+    Enrol Status    "Registrations closed"
+    Enrol Num       "12"
+    Enrol Green     "TRUE"
+    Graded Status   "Results input closed"
+    Graded Num      "12"
+    Graded Green    "TRUE"
+    Recorded Status "Recordings closed"
+    Recorded Num    "12"
+    Recorded Green  "TRUE"

+The output, which could be improved in the future for readability, is roughly similar to the related row in the schedule grid of the exam schedules page in the web app.
+"Recording" is the  digital signature of the  grades published online, that is ESSE3 legalese.
+Don't confuse the `esse3SchedID` sitting ID, used internally by ESSE3, with the sitting's  entry number from `getSchedules()`: the latter is just a convenience to set the current schedule.
+Note that you can use this function to query any schedule for the current course.
+To do so, use whether the related entry number (from `getSchedules()`) or its date, e.g:

+    getSched.details(2)
+    getSched.details( date = as.Date("2021/09/17") )

+Yes, `as.Date("2021/09/17")` is the formal way to use a date in R language, that is: `as.Date("year/month/day")`.
+There are some advantages in using the so-called ISO dates, but it is annoying to type them so and that will be simplified in the future, opting for a human date syntax.

+Now, you might want to get some information about students enrolled to the current sitting, this is done with:

+    getSched.studs()

+The output is quite large, so is usually split, unless you have a very large screen, and is similar to:

+       enrol-day stud-id                  fullname stud-notes course-id program-id enrol-year credits result accept-flag 1 25/09/2021  ******        ******************               107421      EG008  2020/2021       9     27    accepted
+    2 24/09/2021  ******        ******************               107421      EG008  2020/2021       9     25     notseen
+	.        ...     ...                       ...                  ...        ...        ...     ...    ...         ...

+      exam-type student.birth                       student.email         tax.code esse3studid
+    1         D    26/03/1998 *********************************** ****************      ******
+    2         D    20/08/1998 *********************************** ****************      ******
+	.        ...          ...                                 ...              ...         ...

+What you get is, by and large, the grid found on the Enrolled Students List page in the web app, plus some extra columns that are found on each personal student web page, such as the student email (which works much better than the Student ID as identifier).
+The function prints also the traffic light icons, denoting the grading acceptance/rejection, in textual format.
+Nota that the `esse3studid` column is an internal student ID, used  by the web app to identify the personal page of the student; you normally want the  `stud-id` column instead,

+To get personal student data, this function chases each link to student pages, which could slow down a bit the output production.
+To avoid this, you can use:

+    getSched.studs(personal = FALSE)

+which  essentially gives  the same output as the related ESSE3 page, speeding up results.
+If what you need is a compact print, showing just the results with the accept flags next to the student name and email, use:

+    getSched.studs(short = TRUE)

+Of course, if you use the arguments `short = TRUE, personal = FALSE`, you will not get the email could, as that would require accessing  the student personal pages.

+Finally, you can make a general check of the traffic lights status with:

+    getPending()

+This function scans the exam-schedules page of each course and looks for any non-green status under the "Results entered", and "Records generated" columns.
+Essentially, that means you did not yet publish grades or did not digitally sign them.

+    Banking Management
+           date  time graded.green recorded.green
+     05/10/2021 11:00         TRUE          FALSE

+    Financial Engineering
+    No non-green label found.

+    Financial Investments and Risk Management
+    No non-green label found.

+In this case, for the Banking Management exam, grades were published but not digitally signed.

 <b id="f1">1</b> : That is the subject that you teach, not the programme where you teach it. [↩](#a1)